howonlee/howonlee.github.io/_drafts/network_patterns_grad.md

 Construe the resulting matrix as an adjacency matrix.

 I do not pretend to have a justification for too much of this.
-But you get from this process a network which looks very much like a social network, meaning that it shows a series of network patterns common to social networks among other complex networks.
-The phenomenon is durable to different datasets,
+But you get from this process a network which looks very much like a social network, meaning that it shows a series of network patterns common to social networks among other complex networks, including the degree distribution,

+diameter and clustering coefficient.
+The phenomenon is durable to different datasets.

 ### different learning speeds?
 ### different hidden layer sizes
 ### other stuff

+I don't really have too many possible explanations except possible universality.